erikgrueter/Javascript-tricks/operator-precedence.md

 ```

-Not all operators have right to left associativty.
+Not all operators have right to left associativity.
 Review the abovementioned tables for certain
 operators